Paul Gerrard: Oldham Athletic

 Gerrard was confirmed Oldham Athletic's goalkeeping coach on a part-time basis on 30 June 2010.
 On 20 August he signed a pay as you play contract to provide cover for number one keeper Dean Brill.
 In July 2011 he was given a full-time permanent contract as goalkeeping coach.
 He left Oldham on 21 June 2013, with his former club claiming that he was moving to Doncaster Rovers, following former Oldham boss Paul Dickov.

 Shrewsbury Town

 In July 2010, he was confirmed Shrewsbury Town goalkeeping coach on a part-time basis.
 This ended in July 2011, when his contract at Oldham was made full-time, with Gavin Ward replacing him in the post.

 Doncaster Rovers

 On 24 June 2013, he was confirmed as the new goalkeeping coach at Doncaster Rovers.

 Gerrard left the club on 29 November 2021 by mutual agreement, having worked with seven different managers.

 Carlisle United

 On 24 February 2022, he joined League Two side Carlisle United as their new goalkeeper coach.

+From a relegation position, Carlisle retained their League Two status that season and a successful campaign during the 2022-2023 season resulted in a Wembley Play-Off final promotion to League One.
+Gerrard left the club by mutual consent at the end of June.

+Peterborough United

+On 2 July 2024.
+Gerrard was appointed goalkeeper coach at EFL League One side Peterborough United.